- April 1, 2020

 Map Your Community’s Recovery Resources

 Building from the symbols underlying Green Map’s iconography, a new set was sketched out, discussed, revised and organized.
-Now, Recovery Icons are ready to share as a Poster, Chart with definitions (as a .doc), on our mapping platform and as a set of image files (zipped set of PNGs and as SVGs) for making your own digital maps and media (as seen below).
+Now, Recovery Icons are ready to share as a color Poster (or monotone) Chart with definitions (as a PDF), on our mapping platform and as a set of image files (zipped set of PNGs and as SVGs) for making your own digital maps and media (as seen below).
 Use them on signage, social media, apps, murals, etc.

 #RecoveryIcons - tag your projects!
 With use, this set will evolve and improve as it amplifies local resources for public health, relaxing and regenerating the community anew.